apacheignite/documentation/basic-concepts/thread-pools.md

 [block:callout]
 {
   "type": "warning",
-  "title": "Undefined executor",
+  "title": "Undefined Thread Pool",
-  "body": "If node doesn't have executor with particular name a warning will be printed to log and compute task will be executed in public thread pool in the same way as regular compute task."
+  "body": "If an Ignite Compute task is asked to be executed in a custom pool which is not defined on an Apache Ignite node, then a special warning message will be printed out to node's logs and the task will be picked up by the public pool for execution."
 }
 [/block]